gitter-badger/BeamBot/README.md

 * Make `responses.py` use JSON/XML file to provide commands and responses (preferably JSON)

 * `!uptime` sometimes returns a negative value for the seconds

+* Need to automatically add users who are mod on the channel to the whitelist on startup

+* Need to make bot automatically detect streamer instead of just using direct "ParadigmShift3d"

 * Anything else I can't think of at this time but is still applicable